-Belmont’s PRSSA chapter hosted their second regional conference, “NASHvantage: Entertainment PR Beyond the Music Industry,” the weekend of March 20-22.
+Belmont’s PRSSA chapter hosted its second regional conference, “NASHvantage: Entertainment PR Beyond the Music Industry,” the weekend of March 20-22, 2015.
 The conference brought more than 200 students and young professionals from around the country to network and learn about Nashville’s growing public relations field.

 The conference was led and directed entirely by Belmont students.
 Pictured (left) is Director of Logistics Mary Anna Davis, Regional Conference Director Makenzie Albracht, Director of Hospitality Aryn Van Dyke, Director of Promotions and Creative Arielle Schrader and Director of Finance Nicole Smart.
 Other student volunteers from the Public Relations Department formed the committees and served as extra hands necessary to execute the conference successfully.

 “NASHvantage’s success directly reflects the passion and dedication of the directors and Belmont PRSSA.
 We spent six months planning this conference and seeing it come to life was definitely the highlight of my college career,” said Davis.